Brazil Factory Automation & Industrial Controls Market Size

-- In Brazil, currently, there are over 8,500 hybrid and electric vehicles in circulation.
-According to the National Agency for Electric Energy (ANEEL), electric vehicles will rise to two million by 2030.
-Additionally, it is being supported by the initiative taken by the government.
-For instance, in 2020, Brazil’s constitution and justice commission CCJ approved a bill prohibiting the purchase of new diesel and petrol-powered cars in the country as of January 2030.
-Thus, only electric transports and those that run on bioenergy such as ethanol would be permitted in the country.
+- There are currently over 8,500 hybrid and electric vehicles in use in Brazil.
+Electric vehicle sales will reach two million by 2030, according to the National Agency for Electric Energy (ANEEL).
+Furthermore, it is being supported by the government's initiative.
+For instance, in 2020, Brazil's constitution and the CCJ approved a bill prohibiting the purchase of new diesel and gasoline-powered cars in the country beginning in January 2030.
+As a result, only electric vehicles and those powered by bioenergy, such as ethanol, would be permitted in the country.

-- In Brazil, the automotive sector is leading the digital transformation.
-Volkswagen Brazil, for instance, announced a digital transformation plan to transform client and staff experience, using data analytics and artificial intelligence as critical pillars.
-The company aims to increase efficiency by 15% to 20% with the new layouts of logistics and production.
+- In Brazil, the automotive industry is at the forefront of digital transformation.
+For instance, Volkswagen Brazil has announced a digital transformation strategy to transform the client and employee experience, with data analytics and artificial intelligence serving as critical pillars.
+With the new logistics and production layouts, the company hopes to increase efficiency by 15% to 20%.

-- The Aerospace division represents USD 12 billion across Mexico and Brazil.
-The adoption of computer vision and AI can detect and reduce errors in the component manufacturing facilities of aerospace.
-Thus, indicating the increase in the need for industrial controls in these regions.
+- The Aerospace division is worth USD 12 billion in Mexico and Brazil.
+The usage of computer vision and AI can detect and reduce errors in aerospace component manufacturing facilities.
+As a result, the need for industrial controls in these areas is increasing.

-- Moreover, inculcation of industrial control systems in auto manufacturing plants gives companies the ability to keep real-time track of productivity & quality through the data generated through plant connectivity and may offer mitigating actions to the line supervisors and plant executives.
-Data analytics can offer a gateway to predicting various outcomes from the part's quality to the next machine breakdown.
+- Furthermore, implementing industrial control systems in auto manufacturing plants enables companies to keep real-time track of productivity and quality via data generated by plant connectivity.
+Line supervisors and plant executives may be offered mitigating actions.
+Data analytics can open the door to predicting various outcomes, from part quality to the next machine breakdown.

-- For the past 50 years, the automotive industry has been using robots in its assembly lines for various manufacturing processes.
-Currently, automakers are exploring the use of robotics in more processes.
-Robots are more efficient, flexible, accurate, and dependable for these production lines.
-This technology enables the automotive industry to remain one of the largest robot users and possess one of the most automated supply chains globally.
+- The automotive industry has used robots in its assembly lines for various manufacturing processes for the past 50 years.
+Automakers are currently investigating the use of robotics in additional operations.
+For these product lines, robots are more efficient, flexible, accurate, and dependable.
+This technology allows the automotive industry to continue to be one of the largest users of robots and to have one of the most automated supply chains in the world.